Āpiha Ope Tauā

 - organise and conduct training

-- instruct and lead troops during training exercises and on deployment
+- lead troops on deployment and instruct troops during training exercises

 - budget, and manage resources assigned to them